THE 2017 JUDGES

 Andy Roby is a former UK government official with the Deprtment of International Development.
 He was CSR adviser to the UK Timber Trade Federation in London.
 He has an extensive experience in international timber trade issues.
 He has worked for DFID as the point person of FLEGT-VPA in Indonesia.
 Currently he manages DFID funded MFPII program in Indonesia which assists the Indonesian government in implementing SVLK system in the small scale forestry sector.
 He is a graduate of the University of Aberstwyth and Oxford University.

 Anthony Rose is founder Chairman and CEO of the House of Rose Professional, a business consultancy committed to providing services in the Public Relations, Publishing and People segments and is based in Singapore.
-House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky 2015” –the success and leadership summit for women to be held on September 29, 2015 in Singapore.
+House of Rose Professional is also owner of Asia’s prestigious “Break the ceiling touch the sky ” –the success and leadership summit for women.
 Prior to setting up House of Rose Professional in 2014, Anthony was Vice President and head of the Corporate Affairs function for Walmart Asia based in Hong Kong.

 Mark Runacres is a Director of SQN Pte Ltd (Singapore).
 Mark was a British diplomat for 25 years, serving in New Delhi, Paris and in the British Mission to the UN in New York.
 His roles in London included press spokesman, Deputy for South-East Asian Affairs, and Trade Director for South Asia and Sub-Sharan Africa.